ShPakvel/simple_navigation_renderers/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## MIT License

+See the file LICENSE.txt for copying permission.